 WASHINGTON, D.C. — Appealing a ruling that pleading an increased risk of identity theft from a data breach is sufficient to establish an injury for purposes of standing under Article III of the U.S. Constitution, Zappos.com Inc., in a Nov.
 19 reply brief supporting its petition for certiorari, asks the U.S. Supreme Court to decide the uniform standard to establish what constitutes a concrete injury in such cases (Zappos.com Inc. v.
 Theresa Stevens, et al., No. 18-225, U.S. Sup.).

-WASHINGTON, D.C. — The plaintiff in three lawsuits over the National Security Agency’s domestic surveillance activities on Sept.
-17 filed an appellant brief in the third suit in the District of Columbia Circuit U.S. Court of Appeals, arguing that a trial court improperly dismissed his claims under the Fourth Amendment to the U.S. Constitution without permitting discovery (Larry Klayman v.
+WASHINGTON, D.C. — A man who has filed multiple lawsuits over the domestic surveillance activities of the National Security Agency (NSA) filed a reply brief in one of three dismissed cases Nov.
+14, arguing to the District of Columbia U.S. Court of Appeals that he has standing and evidence to pursue his constitutional claims against the government (Larry Klayman v.
 National Security Agency, et al., No. 18-5097, D.C.
 Cir.; and Larry Klayman, et al. v.
 Barack Obama, et al., Nos.
 17-5281 and 17-5282, D.C.
 Cir.).

 BALTIMORE — In light of the presiding judge’s finding that the state secrets privilege precluded production of most of the evidence sought by Wikimedia Foundation to support its lawsuit over surveillance conducted by the National Security Agency (NSA), the government on Nov.
 13 moved for summary judgment in Maryland federal court, asserting that the plaintiff was unable to establish standing to pursue its constitutional claims (Wikimedia Foundation v.
 National Security Agency, et al., No. 1:15-cv-00662, D. Md.).